sudheerpenmetsa/aws/Certified-SysOps-Administrator-associate/Certified-SysOps-Administrator-Associate.md

      - CloudWatch Logs
      - Estimated charges on your AWS Bill

-  `  EXAM Tip:
-  RAM utilization is a custom metric!
+  :sparkles: RAM utilization is a custom metric!
 By default EC2 monitoring is 5 minute intervals, unless you enable detailed monitoring which will then make it 1 minute intervals.
-  `